Reisorz/Padel-microservices/README.md

 # Padel microservices (In development)

 **Padel-microservices** is a microservices-based system designed to manage matches, users, and courts for padel games.
 The system allows users to create and manage padel matches, register players, and create courts through a set of RESTful services.
-Spring Security and JWT are in charge of authentication and authorization. *Technologies:* Java, Spring Boot, Spring Security, JWT, MySQL, JUnit, Mockito.
+Spring Security and JWT are in charge of authentication and authorization. *Technologies:* Java, Spring Boot, Spring Security, JWT, MySQL, JUnit, Mockito, Docker.

 ## 🔑Key Features